yk346/is_601_final/README.md

 **Title:** Module 10 Reflection
 **Grading Type:** Points
 **Instructions:**
-Write **600-700 words** covering:
+Write **200-300 words** covering:

 1. **CLO 3, 4, 10, 12, 13, 14:** Reflect on how each of these CLOs comes into play (testing, CI/CD, containerization, database integration, data validation, security).
 2. **Security & Validation:** What new insights did you gain about hashing passwords and validating user input with Pydantic?
-3. **Database Testing:** How did spinning up a Postgres container in GitHub Actions influence your confidence in your code?
-4. **Challenges & Solutions:** Note any significant hurdles (e.g., Docker Hub authentication, environment variables for tests) and how you resolved them.
+3. **Challenges & Solutions:** Note any significant hurdles (e.g., Docker Hub authentication, environment variables for tests) and how you resolved them.
-5. **Forward-Looking:** How does having a secure user model + automated pipeline pave the way for Modules 11–14?

 ---